Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: The Higher-Order Kuramoto model

 In this work, we focus on the following Higher-Order version of the Kuramoto model (HOKM) composed by $N$ non-identical oscillators, described by the angular variables $\theta_i$, $i=1,\dots,N$, interacting through first and second order (i.e. $2$- and $3$-body) interactions

 where $\mathbf{A}$ and $\mathbf{B}$ are the first- and second-order adjacency tensors that encode the interactions: $A_{ij} = 1$ if there is a link connecting oscillators $i$ and $j$, namely a first-order (pairwise) interaction between nodes $i$ and $j$, and $A_{ij} = 0$ otherwise.
 Similarly, $B_{ijk} = 1$ if the oscillators $i$, $j$ and $k$ interact together, namely a second-order (i.e., $3$-body) interaction between them, and $B_{ijk} = 0$ otherwise.
 For the second-order interactions, we require $i \neq j \neq k$, so that each triplet involves three distinct nodes.
-The parameters $K_1\geq 0$ and $K_2\geq 0$ are respectively the first- and second-order coupling strengths, and $\omega_i$ is the natural frequency of oscillator $i$.
+The parameters $K_1\geq 0$ and $K_2\geq 0$ are, respectively, the first- and second-order coupling strengths, and $\omega_i$ is the natural frequency of oscillator $i$.

-Note that we consider undirected hypergraphs so that $\mathbf{A}$ is symmetric, $A_{ij}=A_{ji}$, and $\mathbf{B}$ is also invariant under indices permutations, i.e., $B_{\pi(ijk)}$ keeps the same value for all permutations $\pi(ijk)$ of the three indexes.
+Note that we consider undirected hypergraphs so that $\mathbf{A}$ is symmetric, $A_{ij}=A_{ji}$, and $\mathbf{B}$ is also invariant under indices permutations, i.e., $B_{\pi(ijk)}$ keeps the same value for all permutations $\pi(ijk)$ of the three indices.
 In addition, we assume the natural frequencies $\omega_i$ to be non-resonant, namely $\forall \mathbf{k}\in\mathbb{Z}^N: \mathbf{k} \cdot (\omega_1,\dots,\omega_N)^\top =0$ if and only if $\mathbf{k}=0$.
-This assumption is not too restrictive since, as often assumed in the literature, $\omega_i$ are sampled from a continuous symmetric distribution and one can prove that the set of resonant frequencies has in this case zero measure.
-The parameters $K_1$ and $K_2$ are normalized respectively by $N$ and $N^2$, so to fairly compare structures of different sizes~\cite{arenas2008} and different amounts of first- and second-order interactions.
+This assumption{\rev, although necessary in the following,} is not too restrictive since, as often assumed in the literature, $\omega_i$ are sampled from a continuous symmetric distribution and one can prove that the set of resonant frequencies has in this case zero measure.
+The parameters $K_1$ and $K_2$ are normalized, respectively, by $N$ and $N^2$, the respective numbers of terms in each sum, to fairly compare structures of different sizes~\cite{arenas2008} and different amounts of first- and second-order interactions.

-When $K_2=0$, \cref{eq:HOKM3} recovers the canonical Kuramoto model \cite{kuramoto1984chemical} for complex networks.
+When $K_2=0$, \cref{eq:HOKM3} recovers the canonical Kuramoto model~\cite{kuramoto1984chemical} for complex networks.
 For $K_2>0$, the second term of \cref{eq:HOKM3} encodes the second-order interactions between oscillators as a combination of the two distinct second-order coupling functions

 and